BCIT-SSD-2020-21/passion-project-juhwan1014/README.md

 * Firestore set up

 ###### Milestone5
-* Complete Search Hitory Page
+* Complete Search History Page
 * Add functions which is nice to have
 * Deploying